Glengarnock: The River Garnock and Kilbirnie Loch

-Social History
+Social history

 Glengarnock is a small village in Northern Ayrshire that took its name from the original Barony of Glengarnock, and the medieval Glengarnock Castle whose ruins are still visible some 3 miles upstream and north of Kilbirnie.
 The community consisted of a number of migrant workers from Ireland and Lithuania who were brought in to man the works and housed in the "raws", i.e., rows of terraced cottages.

 A significant community existed with a number of local shops and facilities but these slowly dwindled when the community moved to better housing in Kilbirnie itself and by the 1970s had declined to only a small number of local shops.

 One of the first libraries in North Ayrshire was formed by Mr William Rabey who opened a Reading room at the Steel Works.

 Kilbirnie Ladeside F.C. lies close to Glengarnock and has its name derived from the lade running from the old Nether Mill.

 Industry

 The main employment in the village came, historically, from the steelworks which existed on the shores of nearby Kilbirnie Loch.
 This, however, has been closed and the site is now home to various small businesses.
 During the course of its life, the Iron Works there were owned by Merry and Cunninghame, Colvilles, and British Steel, finally closing in the early nineteen-eighties.
 In 1892 Merry and Cunninghame's interest in Glengarnock had finished and Glengarnock Iron and Steel Co. was formed.
 From 1900 to 1914 there were periods of trade depression and when war was declared in 1914 the plant was idle.
 The Ministry of Munitions instructed them to produce munitions for the war.
 David Colville purchased the plant in 1916.
 Perhaps the 1930s was the first time people started to leave; economic depression and the means test which had been newly introduced left a lot of people poor, so they moved in the hope of better lives elsewhere.
 Riots were breaking out at that time.
 In 1978 the works, by then owned by the British Steel Corporation, employed just 200 people.
 Staff magazines from the entire period have been preserved and are held by the Mitchell Library in Glasgow.
 These throws an interesting light on the period.
 Ironically some of the buildings of the old steel works still lie empty on the site and one of them even has the Steel Works War Memorial still on the wall with names of the fallen during the two great wars, who were employees of the steel works.
+Poet Lorna J Waite wrote about the deep impact on people living there, in her work The Steel Garden Poems (2011).

 Various industries and businesses are situated today at the Lochshore Industrial Estate and Glengarnock Business Park in Caledonian Road, and in the village itself.